donkirkby/live-py-plugin/CONTRIBUTING.md

 ## Space Tracer Development
 `space_tracer` is the command-line version that you can install with `pip`.
-It doesn't require any special development tools.
+It doesn't require any special development tools, beyond Python and the [git download instructions] if you don't already have it.

 ### Deploying a new release of Space Tracer
 The details are at [packaging.python.org], but the main steps are: